Delaware

 Completing Your Delaware Requirements with PLI: PLI and SEC Institute's live seminars and co-sponsored locations qualify as "live" credit.
 There is no limit to the number of credits attorneys can earn with live programs.
 View live CLE programs approved in Delaware.

 PLI and SEC Institute's live webcasts, on-demand programs, MP3s and MP4s qualify as "eCLE" credit.
-Attorneys are limited to 12 credits of eCLE per reporting period, no more than 6 of which may be audio-only.
-View eCLE programs approved in Delaware.
+Delaware-licensed attorneys can earn up to (12) eCLE credits through PLI's Delaware-Approved eCLE Programs.

 PLI is an Accredited Sponsor with the Commission on Continuing Legal Education of the Supreme Court of Delaware.
 Providers are required to submit applications for each program.